Case study: Rear extension, Hertfordshire

 Steelwork was used to create the structure of the extension.
 The steel beams were put in place to support the roof, they spanned the top of the openings which would become the doors and windows.
 The steel column positioned in the corner, was bolted to the concrete foundations and the steel beams above.

-A glass fibre roof (GRP) is installed on a fully-insulated warm deck.
+A glass fibre roof (GRP) was installed on a fully-insulated warm deck.
 The roof has a tiered edge marking its perimeter, this interesting detail avoided an oversized fascia.

-The glazing is installed, which includes a triple patio door and a single side door with a window.
+The glazing has been installed, which includes a triple patio door and a single side door with a window.
 All the doors, windows, gutters, fascia and soffits have a bespoke powder-coated aluminium finish.
 This provides a low maintenance and hard wearing exterior.

 Inside the extension, new joinery includes a double door connecting the existing house to the new dining/garden room.